ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/bundles/authorization.markdown

 ## Installation
 To install the Auth Bundle on the server side, simply place the Raven.Bundles.Authorization.dll in the Plugins directory.

+To activate authorization server-wide, simply add `Authorization` to `Raven/ActiveBundles` configuration in the global configuration file, or setup a new database with the authorization bundle turned on using API or the Studio

+{NOTE:Important}
+Any bundle which is not added to ActiveBundles list, will not be active, even if it is built-in or the relevant assembly is in the `Plugins` directory.
+{NOTE/}

 To use the Auth Bundle on the client side, you need to reference the following:

 * Raven.Client.Authorization.dll